MrSwitch/hello.js/README.md

 			<code>function(json){console.log(json);}</code>
 		</td>
 		<td>
-			A function to call with the body of the response returned in the first parameter as an object, else boolean false
+			A function to call with the body of the response returned in the first parameter as an object, else boolean false.
 		</td>
 		<td>
 			<em>optional</em>